Forge Side Product

 Declare a tool's input and output schemas once in TypeScript or Zod.
 The runtime enforces them, catches hallucinated arguments, and returns typed results your code can trust.

-Swap between Anthropic Claude, OpenAI, Google Gemini, and local models (Ollama, vLLM) with one line.
+Swap between every major hosted model and local-runtime models with one line.
 Prompt caching, tool use, and streaming work the same across providers.

 Drop in first-party plugins for MCP servers, vector stores, CRM integrations, voice, browser automation.
 Or write your own in ten lines and publish to npm.